Bias in curricula: Saudi Arabia

+South Korea

 Turkey

 Turkish schools, regardless of whether they are public or private, are required to teach history based on the textbooks approved by the Ministry of Education.
 The state uses its monopoly to increase support for the official position of Armenian genocide denial, demonizing Armenians and presenting them as enemies.
 For decades, these textbooks omitted any mention of Armenians as part of Ottoman history.
 Since the 1980s, textbooks discuss the "events of 1915", but deflect the blame from the Ottoman government to other actors, especially imperialist powers who allegedly manipulated the Armenians to achieve their nefarious goals of undermining the empire, and the Armenians themselves, for allegedly committing treason and presenting a threat to the empire.
 Some textbooks admit that deportations occur and Armenians died, but present this action as necessary and justified.
 Most recently, textbooks have accused Armenians of perpetrating genocide against Turkish Muslims.
 In 2003, students in each grade level were instructed to write essays refuting the genocide.

 Teachers are instructed to tell seventh-year students: